initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

           issuer-url: http://localhost:8080/auth/realms/{realm}
 ```

-**When the Resource server is started up**, it will automatically configure itself to validate JWT encoded Bearer Token.
+**When the Resource server is starts up**, it will automatically configure itself to validate JWT encoded Bearer Token.
 It achieves this querying the Authorization Server *metadata endpoint* for `jwks_url` property.
 This provides access to supported algorithm and its valid public keys.

- The Only drawback to this setup is that it fails if the Authentication server is not already up.
+ The Only drawback to this setup is that it would fail if the Authentication server is not already up.
 To void startup failure, we would need to add the `jwk-set-uri`

 ```yaml
 Spring: